SaaS applications

 The last main SaaS application used by operations is Atlassian’s Wiki product called Confluence.
 It allows our users to create, edit and share documents with each other.
 We use the Wiki style approach to knowledge management because it allows our teams to be self-managing and empowered.

-We’re allowing users to comment on posts, edit an update, create their own article/posts and even subscribe to particular feeds/pages.
+We’re allowing users to comment on posts, edit an update, create their own articles/posts and even subscribe to particular feeds/pages.
 Like any Wiki, it allows you to see who has made changes or commented on an article, therefore allowing instant collaboration.
-It also fits in well with other Atlassian based tools that are used such as Jira.
+It also fits in well with other Atlassian-based tools that are used such as Jira.

 For collaboration services, we use the Google suite of products such as GMail, Google Docs and Google Hangouts.
 To further enhance mobility, these services are all accessible via any number of mobile devices.
 Google hangout(s) has also become an essential tool for instant messaging and instant communications during major incidents.

 Another heavily used SaaS application is Salesforce.com, which is used extensively for CRM and case management.
-It resides on the same instance as RemedyForce allowing the re-use of users’ access, reporting and some processes across both Salesforce.com and RemedyForce.
+It resides on the same instance as RemedyForce, allowing the reuse of users’ access, reporting, and some processes across both.

 BCP and DR